Commuting symplectomorphisms and Dehn twists in divisors: Growth of Lagrangian Floer cohomology and ring structures

-By Lemma~\ref{l:deformed_formal} $Hom(L_1,L_1)$ is quasi-isomorphic to the associative algebra $\C[x]/(x^2-1)$ with trivial higher multiplications.
+By Lemma~\ref{l:deformed_formal}, the \ai algebra $Hom(L_1,L_1)$ is quasi-isomorphic to the associative algebra $\C[x]/(x^2-1)$ with trivial higher multiplications.
 By Lemma~\ref{lem:make_strict_unit} and Lemma~\ref{lem:formal_modules}, modules $Hom(L_1,L_2)$ and $Hom(L_2,L_1)$ are quasi-isomorphic to those with trivial higher multiplications over $\C[x]/(x^2-1)$.
-The $\mu^2$-operations, however, must be nontrivial because $x^2=1$:
+The module $\mu^2$-operations, however, must be non-trivial because $x^2=1$: